-In light of the current economic conditions, the partnership has been actively increasing its provision for losses (the "loan loss reserve"), and has taken actions to protect the capital of its investors.
-Nevertheless, the partnership expects increased loan delinquencies, lower levels of loan repayments, increased numbers of loan extensions, workouts and foreclosures as some borrowers are unable to meet their financial obligations.
-The partnership anticipates that it may realize losses should it take back the real estate securing a loan and immediately sell the property.
-The partnership may also decide to accept less than amounts owed on a mortgage to facilitate the sale of real estate at its then current market value; this is commonly known as a short sale.
-We believe, in some cases, it may be beneficial to the partnership to hold a property as an investment if the property has the potential to generate income from rents or the value of the property can be enhanced through improvements.
-Given the difficult economic environment, the partnership anticipates taking this approach and holding many of the properties it forecloses upon for periods of time rather than immediately selling the properties.
+In light of the current economic conditions, the partnership has been increasing the allowance for loan losses, and has taken other actions to protect the capital of its investors.
+Nevertheless, the partnership is expecting increased loan delinquencies, lower levels of loan repayments, increased numbers of loan extensions, workouts and foreclosures as some borrowers are unable to meet their financial obligations.
+In some instances, the partnership anticipates realizing losses should it take back the real estate securing these loans and choose to immediately sell the property.
+The partnership may also consider accepting less than the amount owed on a mortgage to facilitate the sale of real estate at its current market value, commonly known as a short sale.
+The partnership believes it may be beneficial, in some cases to hold a property as an investment if the property has the potential to generate rental income or the value of the property can be enhanced through improvements.
+Given the difficult economic environment, the partnership anticipates holding many of the properties it forecloses upon for periods of time rather than immediately selling the properties.
+In the interim, this will result in the partnership being a holder of both debt and equity on California real estate.